hadialqattan/pycln/docs/CONTRIBUTING.md

 4. Commit changes to the branch.
 5. Follow any formatting and testing guidelines specific to this repo.
 6. Push changes to your fork.
-7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.
+7. Open a PR in our repository.

-## Technicalities
+Detailed steps are demonstrated below:

 ### Fork Repository